ihe-k/Pneumonia-Risk-and-Misinformation-Impact-on-Health-Seeking-Behaviours/README.md

 ### 5. Misinformation Impact Analysis
 * Quantifies how misinformation reduces symptom reporting and care-seeking
-* Visualises behavioral trends over time and differences between exposed and unexposed groups
+* Visualises behavioural trends over time and differences between exposed and unexposed groups

 ## Future Interventions
 ### Gift-Giving as Social Incentive and Engine of Social Contagion